Peter Carey Short Story Awards 2026

 Jem Tyley-Miller

-Jem Tyley-Miller is an award-winning short story writer from regional Victoria whose stories are published in Overland, Meanjin, Scarlet Stiletto: The Fourteen Cut and other places.
+Jem Tyley-Miller is an award-winning short story writer from regional Victoria with stories published in Overland, Meanjin, Scarlet Stiletto: The Fourteenth Cut, Margaret River Press, Analogue and other places.
 In 2022, Jem won the award for ‘Best Body in the Library’ Story at the Scarlet Stiletto Awards.
-She was also highly commended for the Affirm Press Mentorship Award with her novel manuscript Gone from My Sight.
-Jem is currently working on a second novel The Ledger of Abandoned Stories.
-An early draft of this was longlisted for the Bath Novel Award in 2021.
-When not writing, Jem directs extras on film sets, and co-organises the Peter Carey Short Story Award in her spare time.
+When not writing, Jem directs extras on film sets and co-organises the Peter Carey Short Story Award in her spare time.

 Jem Tyley-Miller